conda-incubator/conda-store/docs/administration.md

 `CondaStore.default_uid` is the uid (user id) to assign to all files and directories in a given built environment.
 This setting is useful if you want to protect environments from modification from certain users and groups.
+Note: this configuration option is not supported on Windows.

 `CondaStore.default_gid` is the gid (group id) to assign to all files and directories in a given built environment.
 This setting is useful if you want to protect environments from modification from certain users and groups.
+Note: this configuration option is not supported on Windows.

 `CondaStore.default_permissions` is the filesystem permissions to assign to all files and directories in a given built environment.
 This setting is useful if you want to protect environments from modification from certain users and groups.
+Note: this configuration option is not supported on Windows.

 `CondaStore.default_docker_base_image` default base image used for the Dockerized environments.
 Make sure to have a proper glibc within image